sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > ❗️
 >
-> If your application assumes frequent change of users (logging in and out), it's imperative to unregister device via using `UserController.unregisterPushToken()` on each log out to guarantee that a new user won't receive incoming calls intended to the previous one.
+> If your application assumes frequent change of users (logging in and out), it's imperative to unregister the device by using `UserController.unregisterPushToken()` on each log out to guarantee that a new user won't receive incoming calls intended to the previous one.

 ## GCM to FCM Migration